-AAA batteries are a fraction smaller than their AA counterparts and hence pack somewhat lesser energy than the latter.
-Though the lifespan of rechargeable AAA batteries with charger varies from manufacturer to manufacturer, the above statement can be perceived as a general rule.
+AAA batteries are a fraction smaller than their AA counterparts, hence AAA rechargeable battery pack somewhat less energy than the latter.
+The lifespan of rechargeable AAA batteries with charger varies from manufacturer to manufacturer; the above statement can be perceived as a general rule.
 And similarly different Ni-MH AAA rechargeable batteries will have a different lifespan, even if it comes from the same manufacturer.
 Life is often a subjective matter and depends upon the conditions in which the battery is used.

 AAA Rechargeable Battery from SmartCell

-As opposed to zinc carbon AAA battery that is discarded every time they run out of power, rechargeable AAA batteries can be charged and then discharged into a load.
+As opposed to zinc carbon AAA battery types that are discarded every time they run out of power, rechargeable AAA rechargeable batteries can be charged and then discharged into a load.
 Meaning, the electrochemical cell has the ability to restore its state of charge when placed under an external current.

 How Long Do Rechargeable Batteries Last?